onox/orka/README.md

     with "orka";

-If you want to use GLFW or just the OpenGL bindings, refer to `opengl-glfw` or `opengl` instead.
-The project files `opengl.gpr` and `opengl-glfw.gpr` take the following scenario parameters:
+If you want to use GLFW, refer to `orka-glfw` instead.
+The project files `orka.gpr` and `orka-glfw.gpr` take the following scenario parameters:

  * `Windowing_System`: Sets the backend windowing system.
 Used for GLFW and also for system-dependent parts of the API (GLX, WGL, CGL):